 Jax Wechsler, as part of her human-centred social design practice, often conducts research with people who have lived experience of trauma.
 She strongly felt that she needed to become more trauma informed in her design practice and completed a Certificate in Trauma Informed Care so that she can conduct her Design Research, Service Design and Co-design practice in a way that helps not harms.
 Jax is also currently studying neuroscience and embodied transformation as part of her ICF coaching certification.
 She is interested in the inner work required for change.

-Jax has so far delivered Part A of this training to over 200 people from all over the world.
-Due to popular demand she is offering it again as a 3 part series.
-It is recommended that you first attend Part A if you plan to attend Part B and/or Part C.
+Jax has so far delivered Part A of this training to over 450 people from all over the world.
+Due to popular demand she offers it regularly as a 3 part series (see testimonials below).
+It is recommended that you first attend Part A if you plan to attend Part B and/or Part C or D.

 PART A: Trauma Informed Design Research : Process and Practice